BoyanK95/FinalProject_yara_internship2023/README.md

-Screens:
+# Screens:

+# Screen 1 Home page

+You see a different home page depending on Auth.token.
+For not registered users you have links to registration, for registered - links to producst, movements, and warehouses.

-Screen 1: Login and Registration
+## Screen 2: Login and Registration

 On this screen, users can register and log in to their "space" and "data."

-Screen 2: Warehouse Operations
+## Screen 3: Warehouse Operations

 On this screen, users can perform different warehouse operations like delete, create, or edit.
 They can also list all the warehouses for the specific user.

-Screen 3: Product Operations
+## Screen 4: Product Operations

 On this screen, users can quickly add, edit and delete products to the master products list and see a full list of the product list.

-Screen 4: Warehouse Stock Movement
+## Screen 4: Warehouse Stock Movement

  The page shows the current movements , free stock space remaining, and a historic list of Imports and exports.
 The user can also add a new import or export.

-Database Schema
+## Database Schema
 The database schema includes the following tables:

 users